Self and Society

 - ESIA: Comparative, Political, Economic, Social Systems, Conflict Resolution, Contemporary Cultures and Societies, Europe and Eurasia, International Politics, and Security Policy concentrations

-***Note that UHP students will only receive Self & Society credit if they are enrolled in the HONR 2047 section (CRN: 46504)***
+***Note that UHP students will only receive Self & Society credit if they are enrolled in the HONR 2047 section (CRN: 35128)***

-Course cross listed with IAFF 3190.82 (CRN: 46577) and JSTD 2002 (CRN: 46879)
+Course cross listed with IAFF 3205.80 (CRN: 36481) and JSTD 2002.86 (CRN: 38123)

 Course Description: The sources, construction, development, nature, uses and misuses of the memory, or public consciousness, of the Holocaust.
-How do different publics in different countries, cultures and societies know, or think they know, about the Holocaust from diaries, memoirs, testimonies, fiction, documentaries, television, commercial films, memorials, museums, the Internet, educational programs and the statements of world leaders—some of them historically accurate and some of them highly distorted, often for political and national reasons.
+How do different publics in different countries, cultures and societies know, or think they know, about the Holocaust from diaries, memoirs, testimonies, fiction, documentaries, television, commercial films, memorials, museums, the Internet, social media, educational programs and the statements of world leaders—some of them historically accurate and some of them highly distorted, often for political and national reasons.
 The challenge of representing the Holocaust with fidelity and memorializing its victims with dignity and authenticity.
 The impact of Holocaust memory on contemporary responses to other genocides and crimes against humanity.
-The increasing efforts to use, misuse, abuse, minimize, deny or attack the Holocaust for political, diplomatic, strategic, ideological, antisemitic, anti-Zionist, or other purposes, including the growing efforts to create false or distorted narratives of the Holocaust in Europe in the service of nationalist ends.
+The increasing efforts to use, misuse, abuse, minimize, deny or attack the Holocaust for political, diplomatic, strategic, ideological, antisemitic, anti-Zionist, or other purposes, including the growing efforts to create false or distorted narratives of the Holocaust in the service of nationalist, political or ideological ends.
 The effectiveness—or lack of effectiveness--of Holocaust memory in teaching the Holocaust’s contemporary “lessons,” especially the vow of “Never again!”
 The roles of Holocaust memory, and of Holocaust denial or minimization, in international affairs, including in the Middle East in general and the Israeli-Palestinian conflict in particular.
 The psychological, national and diplomatic role of Holocaust memory in Israeli consciousness and behavior.
 The effects on Holocaust memory of the passage of time since the event.
 This course uses a cross-disciplinary approach, drawing on the fields of politics, society, ethics, literature, history, cinema, individual testimony, group psychology, social psychology, individual psychology and international affairs.

 Bio: Dr. Reich is the Yitzhak Rabin Memorial Professor of International Affairs, Ethics and Human Behavior and Professor of Psychiatry and Behavioral Sciences.
 He formerly served as a Director of the United States Holocaust Memorial Museum.